Fractured Magic: Chapter Nine

 A trio of orinians have to flee Gallontea.

-Being an orinian in Unity's capital city was a singular experience.
-While Maebhe gawped at the sights and sounds, the locals gawped back.
-Then, when she caught them staring, they cleared their throats and smiled and passive-aggressively asked if she spoke ellesian, or if she needed directions anywhere.
-It was annoying, but never harmful.
-Not until today, at least.
-Between yesterday and this morning, something had changed.
+Being an orinian in Unity’s capital city was a singular experience.
+While Maebhe gawped at the sights and the sounds, the locals were always gawping back.
+When she caught them staring, they cleared their throats, smiled, and pointedly asked if she spoke Ellesian or if she needed directions anywhere.
+It was annoying, but until today, it had been harmless.
+Between yesterday and this morning, though, it was like the whole city had changed.

-It wasn't just the man that had spat at Maebhe's feet as she left the hotel, or the pair of Gallontean police officers that followed her from place to place and thought they were being subtle.
-People gave her a wider berth, unfriendlier stares.
-But maybe she was just paranoid.
+It wasn’t just the man that had spat at Maebhe’s feet as she left the hotel, or the pair of Gallontean police officers that followed her from place to place and thought they were being subtle.
+Everyone gave her a wider berth, colder stares.
+She hoped she was just being paranoid.
 This cold city made her over-analyze and overthink, again and again in a constant loop.
-Having her companions close helped, but because she was a good sister — the best, really — she'd cleared out of the hotel to give her brother and his fiancée time to themselves.
+Having her companions close helped, but because she was a good sister—the best, really—she’d cleared out of the hotel to give her brother and his fiancée time to themselves.
 That meant keeping herself entertained, alone, at the café next door.
-It had salty pastries and weak coffee, weaker than anything you'd find in Orean, but it also had a private patio that kept strangers' eyes off her tail and ears and birthmarks.
+It had salty pastries and weak coffee, weaker than anything you’d find in Orean, but it also had a private patio that kept strangers’ eyes off her tail and ears and birthmarks.

-She ripped her pastry in half and pretended to contemplate the flaky crust, but out of the corner of her eye, she watched the police officers lounge against the counter and whisper to the barista.
-Surely, she was just paranoid.
-Maybe they'd just wanted coffee.
-She was trying to read the barista's lips with little luck when a man suddenly blocked them from view.
+She ripped her pastry in half and pretended to contemplate the flaky crust, but out of the corner of her eye, she watched the two police officers lounge against the counter and whisper to the barista.
+Surely, though, she was just being paranoid.
+Surely, they’d just wanted coffee.
+She was trying to read the barista’s lips with little luck when suddenly a man blocked them from view.
 Ears flattening to her head in annoyance, Maebhe looked up, ready to tell him off.

 “Oh,” she said instead.
 “It’s you again.”

 The man fidgeted with his bowler hat.
-He was less bloodied than he'd been when Maebhe saw him the night before, but the bruises left behind weren't pretty.
-Beneath them, though, he had a kind face — middle aged, with a full salt-and-pepper mustache.
+He was less bloodied than he’d been when Maebhe saw him last night, but the bruises left behind weren’t pretty.
+Beneath them, he had a kind face—middle aged, with a full salt-and-pepper mustache.
 “Pardon the interruption,” he said awkwardly.

-Self-consciously, the man touched the bruise under his eye.
-“It's kind of you to ask.
-I'm alright, I just had a small accident.
-Fortunately, a kind soul stepped in to help.”
+The man touched the bruise under his eye.
+“It’s kind of you to ask.
+I ran into some trouble last night, but fortunately, a kind soul stepped in to help.”

 “Maebhe, then,” the man said, sitting.
 “Informality for informality, I’m Gareth.
 I rent the rooms across from yours.”